Jaeki/jaeki.github.io/index.md

 ## Patents

-- Distributed processing method, master server and distributed cluster 특허 발행기관·번호KR20150030036A
+Distributed processing method, master server and distributed cluster KR20150030036A

-- Hard disk drive, method for operating the same, and computer system having the same 특허 발행기관·번호KR20130007298A
+Hard disk drive, method for operating the same, and computer system having the same KR20130007298A

-- Managing device of distributed file system, distributed computing system therewith, and operating method of distributed file system
+Managing device of distributed file system, distributed computing system therewith, and operating method of distributed file system
-특허 발행기관·번호KR20150047396A
+KR20150047396A

-- Method and apparatus for optimizing model and accelerator system including apparatus for optimizing model 특허 발행기관·번호KR20210073242A
+Method and apparatus for optimizing model and accelerator system including apparatus for optimizing model KR20210073242A

 ## Professional training